cloud-gov/cg-site/content/docs/orgs/meeting-tic-requirements.md

 The cloud.gov System Security Plan has a formal description of customer responsibility under CA-3 (3).

 ## Use-cases for accessing cloud.gov
-The TIC reference architecture includes two use case examples on pages 63 and 64 that are relevant for federal agencies using cloud.gov.
+The [TIC reference architecture](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2015/04/TIC_Ref_Arch_v2-0_2013.pdf) includes two use case examples on pages 63 and 64 that are relevant for federal agencies using cloud.gov.
 Here we describe how to interpret those use cases in the cloud.gov-specific context.

 ### Restricting developer and operator access to cloud.gov services

-You can ensure that developer and operator access to cloud.gov services traverses your agency's TIC so that all manipulation of your application's deployment is monitored.
+You can ensure that developer and operator access to cloud.gov services traverses your agency's TIC so that you can monitor all changes to your organizations, spaces, applications and services.
+The diagram below shows how the traffic flows.

-{{< diagrams id-prefix="Restricting-developer-and-operator-access-to-cloud.gov-services" >}}
+{{< diagrams id-prefix="Restricting-access-to-agency-origin" >}}
 graph TB

 subgraph Agency network